oracle-livelabs/apex/social-media-app/8-add-reaction-button/8-add-reaction-button.md

 ## Task 3: Create a Dynamic Action with a custom **action-delete** event

     **Note**: Task 3 and Task 4 can be considered optional – they enable the user to delete their own post, and are very similar to the previous 2 tasks.

 1. In the Rending treee, select **Dynamic Actions** tab.

     ![Dynamic Actions tab](images/da-tab1.png)

-2. Right click on **Custom** entry and select **Create Dynamic Action**.
+2. Right click **Custom** entry and select **Create Dynamic Action**.

     ![Dynamic Actions tree](images/create-da-3.png)